Legislature deadlocked over law enforcement funding around Chauvin trial

-Minnesota legislators are locked in a stalemate over how to ensure that law enforcement agencies pitching in with security during the trial of fired Minneapolis police officer Derek Chauvin aren't overly burdened with the cost.
+Minnesota legislators are locked in a stalemate over how to ensure law enforcement agencies can get help with the cost of pitching in with security during the trials of the four former Minneapolis police officers involved in the death of George Floyd.

-State leaders are under a time crunch as they recruit police and sheriffs deputies from across the state to help with the trials of former officers charged in the killing of George Floyd, starting with Chauvin's trial in three weeks.
-Legislators considered bills Monday intended to reassure outside departments that they won't face undue costs.
+State leaders are under a time crunch as they recruit police and sheriff's deputies from across the state to provide security for the trials, starting with former officer Derek Chauvin's trial in three weeks.
+Legislators debated proposals Monday intended to reassure outside departments that they wouldn't be on the hook for expenses they can't afford.

 But those discussions have become ensnared in broader debates over police accountability, state aid to local governments and the Minneapolis City Council's decision to cut police department funding.

-"You are kicking people while they're down," Sen. Omar Fateh, DFL-Minneapolis, said of a proposal the GOP-led Senate passed Monday.
+"You are kicking people while they're down," Sen. Omar Fateh, DFL-Minneapolis, said of a GOP-led proposal that could cut Minneapolis' state aid to reimburse other agencies.
 Omar, who represents the district where Floyd died, called the bill "punitive and anti-human."

 "It's just a bill who says who's going to pay the bill," Sen. Bill Weber, R-Luverne, said of the measure he sponsored.

-The House version would create a standards of conduct policy for officers responding to protests, and would require every state and local law enforcement agency to adopt such a policy.
+The House version would create a standard of conduct policy for officers responding to protests and require every state and local law enforcement agency to adopt such a policy.
 Any agency that gets state dollars under the House bill would have to do an after-action review of its response to the public safety event and submit a report to the state Peace Officer Standards and Training Board.

-"There is much we need to do as leaders to make sure that Minnesota stands strong, but apparently we are not yet at the point in time this legislative session where we can have a reasonable conversation with the Senate Republican majority," House Majority Leader Ryan Winkler, DFL-Golden Valley, said after delaying the vote Monday.

-But there was also division within the DFL ranks ahead of the last-minute decision not to vote on the House bill.

 The House's inclusion of police accountability measures has complicated the proposal, said Senate Majority Leader Paul Gazelka, R-East Gull Lake.